intel/pepc/README.md

 # Introduction

 Pepc stands for "Power, Energy, and Performance Configurator".
-This is a command-line tool for configuring CPU power management features.
+It is a command-line tool for configuring CPU power management features.

-**IMPORTANT**: this is tool is for debug and research purposes only.
-It requires root permissions, and must only be used in an isolated lab environment, not in production.
+**IMPORTANT**: This tool is intended for debugging and research purposes only.
+It requires root permissions and should only be used in a lab environment, not in production.

 ## Context

-There are many Linux tools for configuring power management in Linux, and this sub-section tries to explain why we created yet another one.
+There are many Linux tools for configuring power management in Linux, and this sub-section explains why we created yet another one.

-We are doing a lot of work related to power and performance, such as measuring C-states latency using [wult](https://github.com/intel/wult), running various workloads and collecting power and performance statistics using [stats-collect](https://github.com/intel/stats-collect).
-We often need to configure various power and performance aspects of the system, for example, enable or disable C-states, limit CPU or uncore frequency, tweak hardware features like C1 demotion, and so on.
+We are doing a lot of work related to power and performance, such as measuring C-states latency using [wult](https://github.com/intel/wult), running various workloads, and collecting power and performance statistics using [stats-collect](https://github.com/intel/stats-collect).
+We often need to configure various power and performance aspects of the system, for example, enabling or disabling C-states, limiting CPU or uncore frequency, tweaking hardware features like C1 demotion, and so on.

-Before 'pepc' was created, we had to use many different tools, such as 'cpupower' or 'lscpu', remember sysfs paths for various knobs, such a path to disable a C-state.
+Before pepc was created, we had to use many different tools, such as cpupower or lscpu, and remember sysfs paths for various knobs, such as the path to disable a C-state.
 This was difficult and error-prone.
 It was also not flexible enough for us.
-For example, disabling C1 only for one CPU module was a difficult task, because one has to first figure out what are the CPU numbers in that module, and then disable C1 on every CPU.
-And finally, many hardware features like C1 demotion requires knowledge of the MSR register and the bit number to toggle.
-The 'wrmsr' and 'rdmsr' are helpful tools, but they were not easy enough for us to use on a regular basis.
+For example, disabling C1 only for one CPU module was a difficult task because one has to first figure out what the CPU numbers in that module are, and then disable C1 on every CPU.
+Finally, many hardware features like C1 demotion require knowledge of the MSR register and the bit number to toggle.
+The wrmsr and rdmsr tools are helpful, but they were not easy enough for us to use regularly.

-We created 'pepc' to make power and performance configuration tasks easier.
+We created pepc to make power and performance configuration tasks easier.
 With pepc, we do not have to remember sysfs paths and platform-specific MSR (Model Specific Register) numbers.
-The tool is flexible, supports many CPU models, well-structured, and also provides Python API for other python projects to use.
+The tool is flexible, supports many CPU models, is well-structured, and also provides a Python API for other Python projects to use.

 # Authors and contributors